NethServer/ns8-docs/migration.rst

 implementation).
 Bear in mind that every node of the NS8 cluster must reach the same LDAP database, now and in the future.

-On the contrary, if the NS7 system is configured with a **local account provider**, ensure that its ``BaseDN`` does not match any NS8 user domain name.
-After connecting to the NS8 cluster, a temporary external user domain is created so that migrated applications can access the NS7 local account provider until it is migrated, too.
-The local account provider is migrated at the end of the procedure: at that point the temporary external user domain is automatically removed.
+If the NS7 system uses a **local account provider**, ensure its domain name is unique within the NS8 cluster and does not conflict with any existing user domain name.
+This is particularly important for AD domains, as they cannot be renamed in the migration tool's connection form.
+When connected to the NS8 cluster, a temporary external user domain is created to allow migrated applications to access the NS7 local account provider until its migration is complete.
+Once the local account provider is migrated, the temporary external user domain is automatically removed.

 Refer to the next sections for specific information about the local account provider migration.